 Mineral businesses are subject to regulation and intervention by governments in such matters as the imposition of specific exploration, drilling and development obligations; environmental protection controls and control over the development and abandonment of resource (including restrictions on production).
 As well, governments may regulate or intervene with respect to prices, taxes, royalties and the exportation of commodities.
 Such regulation may be changed from time to time in response to economic or political conditions.
-The implementation of new regulations or the modification of existing regulations affecting the minerals industries could reduce demand for commodities produced, increase the Company's operating costs and have a material adverse impact on the Company.
+The implementation of new regulations or the modification of existing regulations affecting the minerals industries sould reduce demand for commodities produced increase the Company's energin minerals industries could reduce demand for commodities produced, increase the Company's operating costs and have a material adverse impact on the Company.